PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/01-Introduction.md

 This article is licensed under the [Creative Commons Attribution ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
 The article is available to download, edit, expand upon, revise, re-publish, etc. to suit your needs.
+Want to re-publish this article as a set of web pages?
+Feel free.
+Want to use this article for material in a class you teach?
+Again, feel free.
 Under the terms of the Creative Commons license, you have full access to the article but the article must retain the original author's names.

 ### Conventions